Skilling review

 Does Skilling have fees?

-Skilling withdrawal fees varies on payment method.Skilling doesn't charge inactivity fees.
+Skilling withdrawal fees vary on payment method.Skilling doesn't charge inactivity fees.
 Skilling doesn't charge deposit fees.

 When was Skilling founded?